Secret Service director resigns in wake of Trump assassination attempt

 After the hearing, Comer and the top Democrat on the committee, Rep. Jamie Raskin of Maryland, released a joint letter calling on Cheatle to resign.

-“Today, you failed to provide answers to basic questions regarding that stunning operational failure and to reassure the American people that the Secret Service has learned its lessons and begun to correct its systemic blunders and failures,” they wrote.
+“Today, you failed to provide answers to basic questions regarding that stunning operational failure and to reassure the American people that the Secret Service has learned its lessons and begun to correct its systemic blunders and failures,” the letter read.

 South Carolina Republican Rep. Nancy Mace introduced a resolution to impeach Cheatle on Monday evening, something that now becomes moot.